John Oliver Nails The One Thing Trump Can't Figure Out About White Supremacists

-President Donald Trump last week claimed there were “very fine people on both sides” of the white supremacist march in Charlottesville, Virginia, earlier this month.
+President Donald Trump last week claimed there were “very fine people on both sides” of the white supremacist march and counterprotest in Charlottesville, Virginia, earlier this month.

 “Last Week Tonight” host John Oliver begged to differ.